frasiolas/GPS-synchronization-FICOSA/README.md

 * total-frames: Number of frames to extract
 * threshold-min: Minimum threshold for closest times
 * threshold-max: Maximum threshold for closest times
-* colmap-path: Path to the output Colmap text file
+* colmap-path: Path to the output COLMAP text file